AdamGustavsson/dataLayerMCP/README.md

    - **GA4 Hits**: "Show me the GA4 hits" or "What GA4 events have been recorded?"
    - **Meta Pixel Hits**: "Show me the Meta Pixel hits" or "What Facebook Pixel events have been fired?"
    - **GTM Preview**: "Get new GTM events" or "What new events have occurred in Tag Assistant?"
+   - **Schema Markup**: "Extract schema markup from this page" or "What structured data is on this page?"
 3. Make sure the Chrome extension is attached to the tab you want to inspect — the JSON response will appear in Chat.

 **Available Tools:**